-According to the 13th Annual State of Agile Report, SAFe remains one of the most popular Agile frameworks that organizations are ready to follow when scaling Agile.
-Many organizations tend to prefer for this option as it offers a possibility to get early benefits and achieve first milestones.
+According to the 13th Annual State of Agile Report, SAFe remains one of the most popular Agile frameworks that organizations follow when scaling Agile.
+Many organizations prefer this option as it offers a chance to achieve milestones quickly.

-For a team of 50-120 people that work in a traditional enterprise, SAFe is a relevant choice and a needed “push” to evolve.
+For a team of 50-120 people that work in a traditional enterprise, SAFe is a suitable choice that provides the needed “push” to evolve.

-This leader among the scaling Agile frameworks has certain prerequisites that are key to ensure its successful implementation:
+This leader among the Agile scaling frameworks has prerequisites that are key to ensure its successful implementation: